nkrapivin/nkrapivin/README.md

 ### Hi there 👋

 @tunip3 made me do this.
-You can talk about their cat to her if you want.
+You can talk about their cat to them if you want.

 - 🔭 I’m currently working on libLassebq, updating damn RussellNX